BastilleBSD/bastille/docs/chapters/networking/vnet.rst

 Because we used ``-V|--vnet``, Bastille created ``vtnet0bridge`` for us, and epair ``e0a_folsom`` as well as ``e0b_folsom``.
 The ``a`` side goes on the host, while the ``b`` side is inside the jail.
 Bastille also renames the ``b`` side to ``vnet0`` inside the jail.
-Additionally, Bastille give descriptions to these epair to more easily tell which jail they are assigned to.
+Additionally, Bastille gives descriptions to these epairs to easily tell which jail they are assigned to.

 VNET - Manual Bridge Interface
 ------------------------------

+Bastille also includes support for running jails attached to an already existing bridge.
+The only difference between ``-V|--vnet`` and ``-B|--bridge`` is that the ``-B|--bridge`` option must be used with an existing bridge interface as the ``INTERFACE`` arg, while ``-V|--vnet`` must be used with a physical interface.

 To create a VNET based jail and attach it to an already existing bridge, use the ``-B|--bridge`` option, making sure that ``INTERFACE`` is a bridge that already exists on our host.

-The bridge used in the following example has already been configured on our host, and has outbound access.
+The bridge used in the following example has already been configured on the host, and has outbound access.

 .. code-block:: shell